alfierushby/markdown-cv/index.md

 `2019`
 __Villiers Park Education Trust__, *Computer Science*
 - Presented a web-project to the class in a group, and won best presentation.
-- Learnt how to manage a workload in a group of varying skill-levels, and how
+- Learnt how to manage a workload in a group of varying skill-levels, and how to work under a deadline

 ## Awards